archetect/archetect/archetect-inflections/CRATE_README.md

 ## Vendoring Justification

-`cruet` handles numbers in strings differently based on the case output.
+`cruet`/`inflector` handles numbers in strings differently based on the case output.
 If you have a string `example3`, camel casing this string would result in `example3`, treating the '3' as part of the entire word, where-as kebab casing this string would result in `example-3`, treating the '3' as the start of a new word.